Have You Been Injured by a Drink Driver?

 If you are involved in an accident with a drink driver the progress of your claim maybe delayed since a copy of a Police report may need be required to prove that the drink driver was negligent in causing the accident.
 These Police reports will not be made available until the Police have finished their criminal investigations.

 At Co-op Legal Services our Personal Injury Solicitors can help you if you have been injured as a result of a road traffic accident.
-Most road accident claims can be dealt with on a No Win No Fee basis, which means that there is no financial risk to you, win or lose.
+Most injury claims can be dealt with on a No Win No Fee basis.